forthtemple/openworlddart/readme.md

    -converted to flutter threedart
      -works for ios, android and web
         -will add windows and linux
-  -includes two demos
+  -includes two game demos
      -Second temple set in 72ad before roman invasion and tasked with finding the ark so can defeat the coming enemies -Lindos 1522 set in 1522 before sulamain invasion -uncover a spy to save lindos
      -models are all blender
        -all opensource materials
+  only include what most openworlds would want
+    -not all have
+       inventory
+       combat system
+       shop system
+    -but most will have terrains with a surface to walk on, walls not want to go through and roof -animated objects, models, planes sprites
+       -sound
+       -light
+       -weather
+       -time of day
+       -maps
+       -music
+       -rooms
+      -demos show how tailor to game eg lindos 1522 has its own combat system that is not part of openworld

- openworld engine threedart loading of animated actors ability for actor wield objects share animations between actors with same skeleton models eg terrain sprites, planes, text collision system with a main terrain which is used as surface, walls and roofs
+ openworld engine threedart loading of animated actors ability for actor wield objects share animations between actors with same skeleton sprites, planes, text
+ models eg terrain
+   collision system with a main terrain which is used as surface, walls and roofs
     -eg if raining and roof above know not to show rain -walls cannot walk into
       -ray intersect
+    surface place objects on the terrain eg a rock
+ spatial abilities like
- object hide if distance way, placement on surface, turn, scale, texturing
+    placement on surface, turn, scale, texturing
+    object hide if distance way from camera
     -object lerping between two points
+    -placing object in front of camera
+    -turn lerp eg if faces you isnt sudden trigger system
-    -placing object in front of camera trigger system so if certain distance will trigger -trigger if touch an object
+   -if certain distance will trigger eg if go near a monster cna make attack -trigger if click/touch an object
+      -eg click on a wallet on the ground
+   -custom triggers
-   -custom triggers eg trigger for when an npc dies
+      eg your own trigger for when an npc dies
  movement system
    -with flutter joystick or keyboard on web
      -works on keyboard or screenonly